tomhodgins/cheq/README.md

 cheq list
 cheq list all
 cheq list tagged work
-cheq list checked
-cheq list unchecked
+cheq list tagged work project1 cheq list checked cheq list unchecked
 ```

 The `list` function displays all of your checklist items by default.
-You can use the special keyword `all` to display a list of all checklist items, `tagged <term>` to list only those checklist items that are tagged with a string, or `checked` or `unchecked` to display checklist items with a matching status.
+You can use the special keyword `all` to display a list of all checklist items, `tagged <terms>` to list only those checklist items that are tagged with one or more space separated tags, or `checked` or `unchecked` to display checklist items with a matching status.

 ### tag